LeavaTail/kernel-build/README.md

 - arm
 - arm64

-This docker images shared home directory (current process) with host environment.
-(In other word, **these image has same user account and home directory.**)

 The configuration below files/directories are shared.

-- /etc/passwd
-- /etc/group
-- /etc/sudoers
-- /etc/shadow
 - /srv

 These has already installed package to build linux kernel.